Biophysically grounded mean-field models of neural populations under electrical stimulation: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Dr. Josef Ladenbauer and Dr. Moritz Augustin for their previous work and many insightful discussions.
+We would like to thank Dr. Josef Ladenbauer and Dr. Moritz Augustin for their work on reduced population models, their mathematical guidance, and many insightful discussions.
 We would like to thank Dr. Florian Aspart his work on the effects of extracellular electric fields, for helping to incorporate the results in this article, and for a helpful exchange of ideas.
 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project number 327654276 – SFB 1315 and the Research Training Group GRK1589/2.

 {S\arabic{figure}}